firmwaremodules/stm32-secure-patching-bootloader/README.md

 automatically set RDP Level 2 and write protect the bootloader flash area at startup.

 ### Release Notes

+**v1.4.0 - Mar 2023**

+* Add support for new platforms and boards: G0 (NUCLEO-G0B1RE) H7 (DISCO-H745I) WL (NUCLEO-WL55JC) F4 (DISCO-F469I) L4 (NUCLEO-L476RG)
+* Prints size of binaries detected in each slot in diagnostic output.
+* Bootloader disables cache before launching application on all boards that use cache (prevents faulting when application tries to re-enable already enabled cache in some cases).
+* Fixes YMODEM load button trigger wrong state for NULEO-L452RE.
+* Optimization: greatly speeds up patching updates (3x or more) on large binaries utilizing external flash.
+* Optimization: removes one redundant header verification in virgin device or two redundant header verifications in devices that have undergone at least one update cycle.
+Saves between 50 - 2000 ms per header verification of bootup time depending on MCU capability.
+* Ensures hardware CRC is powered up when needed during SE_PATCH_Data() API calls.
+* Adds make_keys_vXm.bat scripts to automatically generate machine.txt file (often overlooked otherwise).

 **v1.3.0 - Nov 2022**